juribeparada/MMDVM_HS/BUILD.md

 - #define SEND_RSSI_DATA: enable RSSI reports to MMDVMHost.
 It is already converted to dBm.

-- #define SERIAL_REPEATER: enable a second serial port (USART2, pins PA2 and PA3) for Nextion
+- #define SERIAL_REPEATER: enable a second serial port (USART2, pins PA2 and PA3) for Nextion LCD display.
-LCD display.

 - #define SERIAL_REPEATER_USART1: enable USART1 (pins PA9 and PA10) for Nextion LCD display.
-Do
-not use with STM32_USART1_HOST enabled, only with USB host communication.
+Do not use with STM32_USART1_HOST enabled, only with USB host communication.

 - #define ENABLE_P25_WIDE: enable support for Motorola Wide P25 mod/demod in XTS3000 radios.
-Using
-this mode improves RX BER.
+Using this mode improves RX BER.
 You need to enable this mode in your radio for each conventional personalities.

+- #define QUIET_MODE_LEDS: disable mode LEDs blink during scan mode.

 # Pinout definitions